City of Peterborough Hockey Club: Teams

+History

 The club is a relatively new club only being formed in 1996.
 However this was as a result of a merger between the Peterborough Town Hockey Club (founded in the 1930s) and the Peterborough Athletic Hockey Club.
 Despite only being formed in recent times the club has experienced significant success in recent seasons with the men's team reaching the Men's England Hockey League Division One North.